 How Condensing Furnaces Work

-A condensing furnace is a style of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
-This reduces the amount of energy wasted, improves energy efficiency and lowers CO2 emissions.
-It also requires less natural gas to create the same volume of heat when comparing one to other types of furnaces.
+A condensing furnace is a style of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
+This reduces the extent of energy wasted, improves energy efficiency and lowers greenhouse gas emissions.
+It also will take less natural gas to generate the same amount of heat in comparison to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace depends on the brand, model and other factors.
-Generally speaking, a condensing furnace should last between 10-20 years with sufficient maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, it may have a significantly shorter life span.
+The life span of a condensing furnace is dependent on the brand, model and other factors.
+In most cases, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
+If you put off scheduled maintenance, the unit may not last as long.

-Usually, condensing furnaces enhanced precision is a lot more efficient than conventional furnaces, as it only utilizes the minimum amount of energy required to heat your home, which subsequently saves money on your utility bills.
+For the most part, condensing furnaces enhanced precision is much more efficient than standard, single-speed furnaces, as it only utilizes the minimum amount of energy needed to heat your home, saving you money in the long run.

 The majority of variable-speed furnaces are condensing furnaces, although a few are available in non-condensing models with lower AFUE ratings.
 In order for a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.

 A variable-speed furnace doesn’t need to stay on all the time.
-Instead, it runs at different speeds depending on the temperature in your West Jefferson home as well as the amount of energy it uses to sustain that temperature.
+Instead, it runs at different speeds based on the temperature in your West Jefferson home as well as the amount of energy it needs to reach that temperature.

-When sufficient energy is required to maintain your desired temperature level, the furnace will increase to a higher speed in order to keep up with demand.
+When sufficient energy is required to maintain your preferred temperature level, the furnace will shift to a higher speed in order to keep up with demand.
 Precise fan speeds offer more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces